 If you have completed two years of community college in a science or math-related field you are eligible to complete your bachelors degree through Samford University’s STEM Scholars program.

-The program is supported by the National Science Foundation and designed specifically for academically gifted transfer students who need financial assistance to complete their degrees.
+The program is supported by the National Science Foundation and designed specifically for academically gifted transfer students who are committed to a career in STEM and need financial assistance to complete their degrees (students must be eligible to receive a Pell Grant).

 Once accepted, you will enter the program as a Samford junior and have the mentoring, scholarships, academic support and paid research and internship opportunities you need to achieve your educational and professional goals.